How to Reboot your VPS/Dedicated server

 - Log in to your Customer Portal.

-- Under the hosting package's Settings tab, click the Request Server Reboot button.
+- Under the Server Information section, click the Reboot Server button.

 Option 2: Reboot via WHM